 SEO lasts much longer online.
 Remember the time frames of a tweet or a Facebook post?
 (24 minutes for a Twitter post and 5 hours for a Facebook post.)

 Well, a great post or website will last much longer than those social posts any day hands down.
 Your website will last as long as you own the domain name and continue to host the website.

 Even Google likes to see your domain name registered for 10 years vs just one or two years.
-They want to be sure you will be a staple online, not just a fly by the night type of website.
+They want to be sure you will be a staple online, not just a fly-by-the-night type of website.

-9 Reasons Why is SEO So Hard!
+9 Reasons Why Is SEO Hard!

 - It takes a lot of time and patience.

 - SEO takes testing, and re-testing, over and over.

 - It must be consistent – you have to continue to build quality content and links.
 You cannot do it once and forget about it.
 If you do, Google will forget about you too!

 - You must read up on the latest SEO techniques and changes via Google and other search engines.
 What worked last year may not work this year.
 Check out bloggers’ passion posts about where to learn more about the ever-changing SEO landscape today.

 - Then, you need to analyze stats often and re-adjust SEO techniques.